danrot/master-thesis/02_state-of-the-art.md

 ![Bill of Material[see @wenzel2014 p16]](diagrams/bill_of_material.png)

 The `ItemStructureElement` is an abstract class, of which two derivations exist.
-One is the `CompositeStructureElement`, which can consist of multiple other elements, and the other one is the `StructureElementConstituent`, which can be considered as an atomic part [see @wenzel2014 p16].
+One is the `CompositeStructureElement` consisting of zero or more other elements, and the other one is the `StructureElementConstituent`, which can be considered as an atomic part [see @wenzel2014 p16].
 So this structure is very similar to the Gang of Four Composite Pattern [see @gamma1995 p163].
 However, it differs from this pattern, so that it also allows more complex structures.

 Compared to content management can be said that the `CompositeStructureElement` is the structure for a page.
 This page can consist of multiple paragraphs,